reidrac/swift-nbd-server/README.md

 Usage
 -----

-A container needs to be setup with swiftnbd-setup to be used by the server:
+A container needs to be setup with swiftnbd-setup to be used by the server.
+First create a secrets.conf file:

+    [container-name]
+    username = user
+    password = pass

+Then run the setup tool using the container name as first parameter:

-    swiftnbd-setup username password container number-of-blocks
+    swiftnbd-setup container-name number-of-blocks

 For example, setup a 1GB storage in myndb0 container:

-    swiftnbd-setup user pass mynbd0 16384
+    swiftnbd-setup mynbd0 16384

 (by default blocks stored in swift are 64KB, so 16384 * 65536 is 1GB)

 After the container is setup, it can be served with swiftnbds:

-    swiftnbds username password container
+    swiftnbds container-name

 Then you can use nbd-client to create the block device (as root):